bcc-code/bcc-membership-docs/webhooks.md

 ## Implementing webhooks in your app
 To properly receive webhook messages in your application some preparation is needed.
 Here you can find most important information on that topic.
-In case of any problems, please consult first Google Cloud Pub/Sub documentation on Push-based messaging systems: [link](https://cloud.google.com/pubsub/docs/push)

 ### Confirming that webhook endpoint is properly exposed
-For Google Pub/Sub to properly deliver messages, endpoint specified in Members UI/API must be a publicly accessible HTTPS address.
+For Members Webhooks to properly deliver messages, endpoint specified in Members UI/API must be a publicly accessible HTTPS address.
 The server for the push endpoint must have a valid SSL certificate signed by a certificate authority.
 If all these requirements are fullfilled endpoint should be able to receive requests.

 ### Receiving messages
-When Pub/Sub delivers a message to a push endpoint, Pub/Sub sends the message in the body of a POST request.
+When Members Webhooks delivers a message to a push endpoint, Members Webhooks sends the message in the body of a POST request.
 The body of the request is a JSON object and the message data is in the message.data field.
 The message data is base64-encoded.

 Following is an example of message issued by Members Webhook:
 ```json